William Huddesford

-William Huddesford (17321772) was Curator of the Ashmolean Museum from 1755 to 1772.
-Huddesford is credited with reinventing the Museum's reputation.
+William Huddesford (1732–1772) was curator of the Ashmolean Museum from 1755 to 1772.
+Huddesford is credited with reinventing the museum's reputation.

 Early life and education

 Huddesford was baptised at St Mary Magdalen's Church, Oxford, on 15 August 1732.
-His father, George Huddesford, was the President of Trinity College, Oxford.
+His father, George Huddesford, was the president of Trinity College, Oxford.
 His younger brother, also George Huddesford, was a painter and satirical poet.
-William attended John Roysse's Free School in Abingdon-on-Thames (now Abingdon School) from 1743-1749.
+William attended John Roysse's Free School in Abingdon-on-Thames (now Abingdon School) from 1743 to 1749.
 After Abingdon he was elected a scholar at Trinity College in 1750, completing a BA (1753), MA (1756) and earned his B.D. in 1757.

 Career

 In 1755, Huddesford took over from his father as keeper of the Ashmolean Museum at Oxford.
-Huddesford improved the Museum's reputation.
+Huddesford improved the museum's reputation.
 His scholarship and his ability to take advice are cited as reasons for his success.
 Huddesford cleared out many of the collections to ensure that all the exhibits were essential.
 Amongst the discarded items were two dodos.
 These ended up at the University Museum and they inspired Lewis Carroll to include a dodo in the opening chapters of Alice in Wonderland.

 Huddesford had been ordained in 1758 and served as curate at Garsington before he was made the vicar of Bishop's Tachbrook in Warwickshire in 1761.
 He was proctor of Oxford University in 1765.

 He did not enjoy the best of health, suffering illness as early as 1761.
 He died unexpectedly at Oxford on 6 October 1772, aged just 40.